 What is action observation?

 Action Observation is when a individual observes a individual completing a movement often followed by attempting it.
 Completing a session on average takes 30 minutes.

 Mirror Neurons are neurons like any other, but are unique in they fire both in action observation and during completing the action.

 Mirror Neurons were first thought to be found in the promoter cortex but have now been found in other parts of the brain (collectively known as the mirror neuron system).

 These mirror neurons are activated in action observation.
 This can be seen when you observe the brain during AO, when areas where MN are thought to be located light up suggesting MN activity.

 Perspective in AO is essential, integral in whether you get a successful result.
 What cognitive structures cause this is not clear.

-However when a individual views a image from a 1st person perspective, there is human centriality and you observe it from the point of view of you doing the action, part of the human conciousness.
-Where as if you give someone a 3PP image they percieve this as someone else completing the action.
+However when a individual views a image from a 1st person perspective, there is human centrality and you observe it from the point of view of you doing the action, part of the human consciousness.
+Where as if you give someone a 3PP image they perceive this as someone else completing the action.
 The mirror neuron system is thought to only be tuned into certain perspectives.